TylerWinger/DegreeProjectCode/README.md

 # DegreeProjectCode

 ## How to run the testbench for encoding and decoding
-1. Download the following files:
+Markup : 1.
+Download the following files:
   1. TB_Encoding_and_Decoding.mpf
   2. Hamming_TB.v
   3. Hamming_Decoding_forTB.v